 Editor's Note: This is Part 4 in a Christian Post series on how Christians should respond to transgenderism.
 Part 4 will look at efforts by the government to advance transgender rights.
-Read Part 1, Part 2 and Part 3 here and here.
+Read Part 1, Part 2, Part 3 here and here, and Part 5.

 With the growing visibility of transgender identity, in recent years there has been an increased effort by some government entities to advance goals for the transgender community.

 Examples of this effort to impose transgender ideology on large swathes of the population can be found at the federal level, the local level, outside of the United States, and in the private sector.

 Obama and Title IX